cookpad/terraform-aws-eks/modules/asg_node_group/README.md

 * Will manage spot or on demand instances.
 * Provisions an auto scaling group per availability zone, to support applications utilizing EBS volumes via PVC.
-* Prepares the auto scaling group(s) to be scaled by the cluster auto-scaler.
+* Prepares the auto scaling group(s) to be scaled by the cluster autoscaler.
 * Configures a separate EBS volume for use as the docker volume.
 * Uses the official AWS EKS optimised Amazon Linux AMI